R505: the Flying Cloud

 Sketch map of the island in New Caledonia

-"Another airship?" asked Iverson incredulously.
+"Another airship?"
+Iverson asked incredulously.
 "Here?
 Are you sure?"

 "Of course he is!" said Davies in defense of his friend.
 "That’s hardly the sort of thing one could be mistaken about!"